NorahAlghomayjan/Store-Project/README.md

 5. to run in dev mode:
     ```ENV=dev npm run watch```

-6.To run front-end, products need to be created.
+6. To run front-end, products need to be created.
-    cd to store-backend.
     Using (postman) go the route:
     ( /products/new-product ) [POST] like the follwing image:
 ![Alt text](assets/creating-product.png"how to add new product..")

 #### Tables in databaase: